Editorial photograph of an enterprise procurement evaluation session

 Frequently asked questions

-Advisor selection typically runs four to twelve weeks from initial scoping conversations to engagement letter.
-The drivers are internal procurement governance, the number of advisor firms being evaluated, and whether the engagement is project based or subscription based.
-The selection process should not run longer than twelve weeks because the publisher commercial conversation typically moves faster than that.
+Advisor selection typically runs four to twelve weeks from first conversation to engagement letter.
+It should not run longer, because the publisher commercial conversation usually moves faster than that and the delay costs leverage.

 Advisor Selection Checklist